 - From knowledge transfer to knowledge creation

-- From competitive learning to collaborative
+- From competitive learning to collaborative learning

-IIM KASAC Development and Evaluation Model
+KASAC Development and Evaluation Model

-IIM developed a five-dimensional
+Institute developed a five-dimensional model for executive

-model for executive education and evaluation called KASAC.
+education and evaluation called KASAC.
 KASAC is an acronym

 Synthesis, Application and Communication.

-business environment s/he should demonstrate mastery in all five areas:
+mastery in all five areas:

 - Understanding of the subject-matter.

-- The quality of the managerial
+- Understanding of the quality of the managerial decision-making process.

-- Understanding of the context, text, subtext
+- Understanding of the context, text, subtext of business

-- Ability to identify
+- Ability to identify opportunities and

-- Ability to identify
+- Ability to identify critical success

 factors and potential pitfalls.

-- Ability to design sound
+- Ability to design sound evaluation

-evaluation criteria for decision making
+criteria for decision making

-- Ability to uncover
+- Ability to uncover driving forces,

-structure, relationships, dependencies, and situation
+structure, relationships, dependencies, and situation variables

-- Ability to design an
+- Ability to design an effective

-effective strategy/solution, taking into consideration the alignment of
+strategy/solution, taking into consideration the alignment of

 external and internal forces